 Criteria for Nomination and Selection

-- There are three categories of Faculty Citizenship Awards.
+There are two categories of Faculty Citizenship Awards.

 - The Leadership Award recognizes faculty who have provided exemplary leadership for the university.
-Examples of areas of leadership include, but are not limited to, faculty/shared governance, major curricular reform or program development, chairing a department or academic program, and fostering collaboration between or among departments, divisions or schools.
+Examples of areas of leadership include, but are not limited to, chairing a department or academic program, major curricular reform or program development, faculty/shared governance, and fostering collaboration between or among departments, divisions or schools.

 Number of awards and award amounts

-- There will be up to three $5,000 faculty citizenship awards per year, less applicable taxes.
-The distribution of the awards across the categories will depend on the strength of the applicant pool in each area.
+There will be up to two $4,000 faculty citizenship awards, less applicable taxes.
+The distribution of the awards across the two categories will depend on the strength of the applicant pool for each category.